-- How To Use A Jack On A Car?
+- 7 Steps To Use A Car Jack Safely

 - Final Verdict

 To go on ahead with a task, there are always some tools and equipment needed to execute it.
-For you to understand how to jack up your car the right way, you will first need a couple of items.
+For jacking up your car the right way, you will first need a couple of items.